hilbix/tino/harmful/sofortueberweisung.md

 Apparently Sofortüberweisung (translates to: "immediate bank transfer"), despite the name, does not transfer any money "sofort" (immediately)!

+> Please note that Western Union is not responsible
+> for Sofortüberweisung not doing their job!

 Hence it does not take Minutes as proposed.
 In contrast it (mathematically) can take 5 days (2 bank days, which usually do not count weekends nur holidays)!